 The student, his/her advisory committee, and if necessary, members of the Advisory Board will be responsible for designing the curriculum that best fits the student's professional goals.
 If, in the opinion of the student's committee, the student lacks adequate undergraduate preparation, the student will be required to make up such deficiencies.

-The University of South Alabama offers an interdisciplinary curriculum to teach graduate
+The University of South Alabama offers an interdisciplinary Masters program in Environmental

 Students in this program will learn to:

-- evaluate the impact of specific pollutants in the environment
+- evaluate the impact of specific toxins, pollutants, and/or mixtures in the environment

-- perform laboratory and field-tests to monitor environmental pollutants
+- perform laboratory and/or field studies to monitor environmental and evaluate the impacts of toxins/pollutants

-Graduates from this program will be able to work in industrial settings in the areas of Industrial Hygiene, Environmental Health, Environmental Engineering and Toxicology or to continue their education by pursuing a Ph.D. degree in Toxicology or related areas.
+Graduates from this program will be able to seek opportunities across multiple employment sectors including academic research, State and Federal Government research and policy, industry, non-governmental organizations, and private consulting and/or environmental monitoring.
+Alternatively, students may continue their education by pursuing a Ph.D. degree in Environmental Toxicology or related areas (e.g., Marine Sciences, Biology, Biomedical Sciences).
 In addition, these graduates will be qualified for jobs requiring M.S. degrees in their original areas of concentration.
 For example, a chemist or a chemical engineer will be better qualified to work in a chemical or pharmaceutical company if, in addition to his/her background in chemistry or engineering, the applicant has training in toxicology to address the environmental impact of specific projects.

-Students applying to this program must fulfill all the requirements for regular or provisional admission specified by the Graduate School.
+Students applying to this program must fulfill all the requirements for admission specified by the Graduate School.
 Additional requirements include:

 - B.S./B.A. degree from an accredited four-year institution: the program is designed for graduates holding degrees in Biology, Biomedical Sciences, Chemistry, Engineering or related fields.